14 Email Design Best Practices to Improve Email Performance

 Responsive email design

-White space is the space around your sentences, images, and CTA buttons.
+White space is the blank spaces around your sentences, images, and CTA buttons.
 It is a crucial component of design.
 It helps separate elements visually from other elements in your email.

 It also helps increase the legibility of your email and improves the reader’s ability to look over the email as a whole.
-Make sure your email copy and CTA button are separated, but close enough to know they’re related.
+Make sure your email copy and CTA button, and other related elements are separated but close enough for readers to know they’re related.

 Use distinct color and whitespace around the call-to-action button such that the viewer can easily see and click on it.

-You can use the CTA in the header or also at the end of the email; it depends on how long the email is.
+The placement of the CTA buttons are also important to ensure that they’re clearly visible.
+You can even use the CTA in the header or at the end of the email; it depends on how long the email is.

 Prominent CTA button.png